mohamedveron/go_app_template/README.md

 `NewService/New` function is created in each package, which initializes and returns the respective package's handler.
 In case of users package, there's a `Users` struct.
 The name 'NewService' makes sense in most cases, and just reduces the burden of thinking of a good name for such scenarios.
 The Users struct here holds all the dependencies required for implementing features provided by users package.

-### conclusion

-At this point where you're testing individual package's datastore interaction, I'd rather you directly start testing the API.
-APIs would cover all the layers, API, business logic, datastore interaction etc. These tests can be built and deployed using external API testing frameworks (i.e. independent of your code).
-So my approach is a hybrid one, unit tests for all possible pure functions, and API test for the rest.
-And when it comes to API testing, your aim should be to try and "break the application". i.e. don't just cover happy paths.
-The lazier you are, more pure functions you will have(rather write unit tests than create API tests on yet another tool)!

 ## internal/pkg

 pkg package contains all the packages which are to be consumed across multiple packages within the project.
 For instance the datastore package will be consumed by both users and notes package.
 I'm not really particular about the name _pkg_.
 This might as well be _utils_ or some other generic name of your choice.